 The air was heavy with lavender fumes and the students were leaning on desks, exhaustion written across their faces and sweat shimmering on their brows.

 “How did we all do?”
 Slughorn asked cheerfully as they turned in their flasks.
 “Hopefully well!”

-“That was terrible…” Ron groaned as they trudged up the dungeon stairs and into the light of the Entrance Hall.
+“That was terrible…” Ron groaned, obliviously to the exchange as they trudged up the dungeon stairs and into the light of the entrance hall.

-“I’m going to take a shower before dinner and the prefects’ meeting, I’ll see you guys later,” she said.
+Hermione just sighed.
+“I’m going to take a shower before dinner and the prefects’ meeting; I’ll see you both later,” she said.

 Managing a half-hearted smile for Harry, Hermione hugged Ron as well and left for the Heads’ Dormitory.